ferpsanta/TweetStream/README.md

  ```/streamTweets?north=52.6035&south=50.5978&west=-2.0600&east=1.8472```

-And this call will return JSON objects at the users tweet in the delimited area:
+And this call will stream JSON objects as the users tweet in the delimited area:

 <img src="https://github.com/ferpsanta/TweetStream/blob/master/demo/api.gif" width="750"/>